Ousiometrics: The essence of meaning aligns with a power-danger-structure framework instead of valence-arousal-dominance: Analysis, Results, and Discussion

-In moving to the GES framework, we have goodness most connected with valence (+0.86) and dominance (+0.48), with a minor negative linkage to arousal (-0.15).
-Energy is most connected with arousal (0.83) and also, like goodness, with dominance (0.54), but is at somewhat at odds with valence (-0.16).
-And what we have identified as an increasing lack of structure corresponds roughly equally to increases in valence and arousal (+0.48 and +0.55) while increasing dominance points in the direction of more structure (-0.69).
+In moving to the GAS framework, we have goodness most connected with valence ($+$0.86) and dominance ($+$0.48), with a minor negative linkage to arousal ($-$0.15).
+Aggression is most connected with arousal ($+$0.83) and also, like goodness, with dominance ($+$0.54), but is somewhat at odds with valence ($-$0.16).
+And what we have identified as an increasing lack of structure corresponds roughly equally to increases in valence and arousal ($+$0.48 and $+$0.55) while increasing dominance points in the direction of more structure ($-$0.69).

-We can now see that what separates the GES framework from the VAD framework (or EPA framework) is that the dominance (or potency) dimension lies within the goodness-energy plane.
-That is, the three conceptual dimensions of VAD are in fact collapsed into the two dimensions of goodness and energy, with a new third and less important dimension of structure being revealed.
+We can now see that what separates the GAS framework from the VAD framework (or EPA framework) is that the dominance (or potency) dimension lies within the goodness-aggression plane.
+That is, the three conceptual dimensions of VAD are in fact collapsed into the two dimensions of goodness and aggression, with a new third and less important dimension of structure being revealed.

-When dominance is near zero, \Req{eq:meaning.VAD-to-GES} shows that goodness and energy approximate valence and arousal.
-However, the correlations between valence and dominance as well as arousal and dominance mean that dominance increasing in magnitude will move goodness-energy away from valence-arousal.
-Later, for our prototype ousiometer in Sec.~\ref{sec:meaning.ousiometer}, we will see for time series that if dominance is sufficiently flat, then the time series for goodness and energy (and power and danger) will track those of valence and arousal.
+When dominance is near zero, \Req{eq:meaning.VAD-to-GAS} shows that goodness and aggression approximate valence and arousal.
+However, the correlations between valence and dominance as well as arousal and dominance mean that dominance increasing in magnitude will move goodness-aggression away from valence-arousal.

-Returning to the ousiogram in Fig.~\ref{fig:meaning.ousiometer9300_lexicon001}D, we see that the four intercardinal axes carry distinguishable essential meanings, interpolating between the \semdiff{good}{bad} and \semdiff{high-energy}{low-energy} axes.
+Returning to the ousiogram in Fig.~\ref{fig:meaning.ousiometer9310_lexicon001}D, we see that the four intercardinal axes carry distinguishable essential meanings, interpolating between the \semdiff{good}{bad} and \semdiff{high-aggression}{low-aggression} axes.

-The diagonal axis running from `weak' and `empty' to `success' and `triumphant' is a \semdiff{powerful}{weak} axis, while the orthogonal diagonal axis traveling from `calmness' and `peace' to `murderer' and `homicide' is, we argue, a \semdiff{dangerous}{safe} axis.
+The diagonal axis running from `weak' and `empty' to `success' and `triumphant' is a \semdiff{weak}{powerful} axis, while the orthogonal diagonal axis traveling from `calmness' and `peace' to `murderer' and `homicide' is, we argue, a \semdiff{safe}{dangerous} axis.